jwodder/confab/README.md

 release of `confab` and install it in `~/.cargo/bin` by running:

     cargo install confab

-At least version 1.65 of Rust is required.

 `confab` has the following Cargo features, selectable via the `--features
 <LIST>` option to `cargo install`: